Welcome to the Department of Government.

 The Department’s graduate program trains students for careers in advanced research and education in political science.
 Our 129 Ph.D. candidates receive hands-on training by conducting supervised dissertation research and by working with faculty in research projects and undergraduate teaching.
 A diverse graduate student body benefits from classroom and other intellectual opportunities in robust programs at Harvard in political science and cognate disciplines, some of the top international studies centers in the world, and a remarkable array of research institutes and seminars that draw scholars from around the globe.

-With over 450 undergraduate concentrators, the Government Department also has one of the largest concentrations in Harvard College.
+With more than 600 undergraduate concentrators, the Government Department also has one of the largest concentrations in Harvard College.
 We offer an extraordinary range of courses and paths of study.
 Here, you can go from the Politics of Inequality to the Politics of Climate Change, from Democratization to Democratic Resilience, from Tech Ethics to Feminism, from the Political Economy of Trade to Identity and Political Participation.

 Together our faculty, graduate students, and undergraduate concentrators comprise a vibrant community of political science scholars and students at Harvard.